Particl-Community/documents/socialmedia/discord_bot_commands_channel_template.md

 *GENERAL Particl*

 `!tag links` prints all important links for Particl.
+`!tag mustfollowtwitter` prints a list of twitter accounts to not miss the vocals.
 `!remindme [time] [reminder]` Example: `!remindme 2 days It's tournament day!` `!adhominem` prints the definition of it, if somebody tries to undermine arguments with nonsense.